Israel and UAE to start diplomatic ties after breakthrough deal | DW | 13.08.2020

 Israeli Prime Minister Netanyahu said the groundbreaking accord represented a "historic day" for his country.
 US President Trump said he expected the agreement to prompt more Arab and Muslim countries to follow suit.

-The United Arab Emirates and Israel agreed to establish full diplomatic ties on Thursday, putting a halt to plans of annexing parts of the occupied West Bank, White House officials said.
+The United Arab Emirates and Israel agreed to establish full diplomatic ties on Thursday, putting a halt to plans of annexing parts of the occupied West Bank.

 The landmark deal, once signed, would make the UAE only the third nation in the Arab world to have full diplomatic relations with Israel.